Preparing for the Festive Season as a Spoonie

 Shop Small & Local where possible

-As much as I use Amazon an awful lot, and even more since March when Michael began working from home every day and no longer driving into the large city we used to live in.
+As much as I use Amazon an awful lot, and even more since March 2020, when Michael began working from home every day and no longer driving into the large city we used to live in.
 I really support the ethos of shopping local.
-As a new online shop I rely on people shopping local and I’m keen to support other home businesses, many of whom could be spoonies in the same situation as me.
 Facebook is a great place to find out about local small businesses.
+Although, being on a minimal budget the shopping small has to financially sensible.

 Don’t Miss Out on the Festive Season Atmosphere

-My (if covid allows) compromise suggestion is to go Christmas Shopping once, to see all the lights and soak up the atmosphere.
-But with no pressure to need to do any shopping other than the odd stocking filler you may spot.
+My compromise suggestion is to go Christmas Shopping once, to see all the lights and soak up the atmosphere.
+But with no pressure to need to do any shopping other than the odd stocking filler I may spot.
 Back in 2017, I managed to go to a large retail park on 24th November so I can see the iconic Christmas Coca-Cola truck (even though I drink Pepsi Max sorry…).
-You can read all about my one normal day in this post.

 This is a difficult one for me.
 Before the Fibro arrived, the festive season meant I was busy with my Church Choir, singing Carols out in the community throughout December.
 In 2016 I managed to attend the church for the Festival of Nine Lessons and Carols, which was lovely, but I really missed singing with the choir.